justprettyguyd12/justprettyguyd12/README.md

-- 👋 Hi, I’m @justprettyguyd12
+- 👋 Hi, I’m Danila
 - 👀 I’m interested in web-development
 - 🌱 I’m currently learning ASP.NET and some other stuff in C#
 - ✉️ danshalutin@gmail.com